goncalves-lab/waddR/README.md

 ## Documentation

-We have included detailed examples of how to use all functions provided with `waddR` in our vignettes.
+We have included detailed examples of how to use the functions provided with `waddR` in our vignettes.
 They are available online [here](https://github.com/goncalves-lab/waddR) *(update this link once it is final)* or from an R session with the